Page updated 3/24/2016

 473 / 473 E Postal Exam | Post Office Exam | USPS Exam

-The Postal Service recruits new employees through their eCareer online recruiting service.
+The Postal Service recruits through their eCareer online recruiting service.
 All Post Office job vacancies are listed on their service.
 Entrance tests including the 473 / 473E Postal Exam are still required for most jobs; however, you now apply online for post office job vacancies and complete an initial assessment when you apply.
-Applicants take proctored 473 Postal Exams and other related post office exams at designated testing facilities on computers instead of lengthy written tests that were previously used.
-This site, along with our Post Office Jobs study guide, features the many changes in the Postal Service's recruiting programs.
+Applicants take proctored 473 Postal Exams and other related post office exams at designated testing facilities on computers instead of lengthy written tests.
+This site, along with our Post Office Jobs study guide, features the Postal Service's recruiting programs.

 The Postal Service uses the USPS exam titled Test 473 for Major Entry-Level Jobs.
 The exam is also referred to as the 473 Battery Exam.
 This new exam replaced the 470 Battery Exam and covers: